lyteword/chspurgeon-tod/volume-4/psalm-94.md

 **Verse 11.** The Lord knoweth the thoughts of man, that they are *vanity.* What a humbling thought is here suggested to us!
 Let us examine it.

-1\.If vanity had been ascribed to the meaner parts of the creation—if all inanimate and irrational beings, whose days are as a shadow, and who know not whence they came nor whither they go, had thus been characterized—it had little more than accorded with our own ideas.
+1\.
+If vanity had been ascribed to the meaner parts of the creation—if all inanimate and irrational beings, whose days are as a shadow, and who know not whence they came nor whither they go, had thus been characterized—it had little more than accorded with our own ideas.
 But the humiliating truth belongs to man, the *lord* of the lower creation—to man, that distinguished link in the chain of being which unites in his person mortality and immortality, heaven and earth.
 "The LORD knoweth the thoughts of *man*, that they are vanity."

-2\.Had vanity been ascribed only to the exercise of our sensual or mortal part, or of that which we possess in common with other animals, it had been less humiliating.
+2\.
+Had vanity been ascribed only to the exercise of our sensual or mortal part, or of that which we possess in common with other animals, it had been less humiliating.
 But the charge is pointed at that which is the peculiar glory of man the intellectual part, his *thoughts*.
 It is here, if anywhere, that we excel the creatures which are placed around us.
 We can contemplate our own existence, dive into the past and the future, and understand whence we came and whither we go.
 Yet in this tender part; we are touched.
 Even the *"thoughts"* of man are vanity.

-3\.If vanity had been ascribed merely to those loose and trifling excursions of the imagination which fall not under the influence of choice, a kind of comers and goers, which are ever floating in the mind, like insects in the air on a summer's evening, it had been less affecting.
+3\.
+If vanity had been ascribed merely to those loose and trifling excursions of the imagination which fall not under the influence of choice, a kind of comers and goers, which are ever floating in the mind, like insects in the air on a summer's evening, it had been less affecting.
 The soul of man seems to be necessarily active.
 Everything we see, hear, taste, feel, or perceive, has some influence upon thought, which is moved by it as leaves on the trees are moved by every breeze of wind.
 But "thoughts" here include those exercises of the mind in which it is voluntarily or intensely engaged, and in which we are in earnest; even all our schemes, contrivances, and purposes.
 One would think, if there were anything in man to be accounted of, it should be those exercises in which his intellectual faculty is seriously and intensely employed.
 Yet the Lord knoweth that even these are vanity.

-4\.If during our state of childhood and youth only vanity had been ascribed to our thoughts, it would have been less surprising.
+4\.
+If during our state of childhood and youth only vanity had been ascribed to our thoughts, it would have been less surprising.
 This is a truth of which numberless parents have painful proof; yea, and of which children themselves, as they grow up to maturity, are generally conscious.
 Vanity at this period, however, admits of some apology.
 The obstinacy and folly of some young people, while they provoke disgust, often excite a tear of pity.
 But the charge is exhibited against *man.* "Man *at his best estate* is altogether vanity."

-5\.The decision proceeds from a quarter from which there can be no appeal. *"The LORD knoweth"* it.
+5\.
+The decision proceeds from a quarter from which there can be no appeal. *"The LORD knoweth"* it.
 Opinions dishonourable to our species may sometimes arise from ignorance, sometimes from spleen and disappointment, and sometimes from a gloomy turn of mind, which views mankind through a distorted medium.
 But the judgment given in this passage is the decision of Him who cannot err; a decision therefore to which, if we had no other proof, it becomes us to accede. *Andrew Fuller.*

 **Verse 11.** *They are vanity.* The Syriac version is, *For they are a vapour.* Compare Jas 4:14. *John Gill.*